geethesh2610/frontend-toolkit/README.md

 Before adding something, ask:

 > **"Would I reasonably use this in another frontend project?"**

->
-> If the answer is no, it probably belongs in the project itself.
+If the answer is no, it probably belongs in the project itself.

 ---

-## Dependency Philosophy
+# Dependency Philosophy

 Prefer platform APIs and React primitives when they are sufficient:

-`Intl.NumberFormat`, `Intl.DateTimeFormat`, `IntersectionObserver`, `ResizeObserver`, `localStorage`, `sessionStorage`, `matchMedia`, Page Visibility API, Clipboard API.
+- `Intl.NumberFormat`
+- `Intl.DateTimeFormat`
+- `IntersectionObserver`
+- `ResizeObserver`
+- `localStorage`
+- `sessionStorage`
+- `matchMedia`
+- Page Visibility API
+- Clipboard API
+- Blob/Object URL APIs
+- File APIs

 Do not add a dependency just to avoid writing a small, well-tested utility.

-However, if a project already standardizes on a library for a complex domain such as date manipulation, validation, accessibility, or data fetching, use the project's established solution instead of duplicating it.
+However, if a project already standardizes on a library for a complex domain such as date manipulation, validation, accessibility, data fetching, PDF generation, Excel generation, or state management, use the project's established solution instead of duplicating functionality.

 ---

-## Maintenance
+# Maintenance

 When improving a utility: